 New Brunswick, Thanksgiving Weekend

 We wake up later than usual because it’s so quiet here.
 Zach checks the tides.
 Low tide will be at 4:45 PM.
 After a breakfast of eggs cooked on a portable burner Adam heads down the road to my sister’s house to hang out with his cousins.
 The whole family meets at my mom’s house at 1 PM for Thanksgiving leftovers.
 We sprawl around the generous old rooms until it’s time to migrate to our own homes in the village.
 Adam goes with his cousins.
 At 3:45 PM Zach, Lauren and I leave for Pottery Beach - our own name for a jilted piece of shoreline strewn with the wreckage of 4 o’clock tea.
 Our girl crouches in the mud turning over each piece of porcelain and stowing favourites in her red bag.
 The temperature is dropping and rain looms.
 At 5 PM we leave to find supper.
 The rain holds off.
 Lauren reads in bed, Adam is still with his cousins, Zach and I watch Remains of the Day on VHS.
 This isn’t my first time seeing the movie, but I can’t believe the ending.
 I remember an entirely different scene.
 In my mistaken memory Kenton and Stevens are sitting on the ledge of an open window, their faces softened by the fading light.
-They don’t speak of their feelings but they are together and they know.
+Together, they don’t speak of their feelings.